 On Sight Words

 Whole word methods teach every word as a sight word, one word at a time, without teaching students the sounds in these words.
-This does not work well for many students.
+This can cause problems for many students.
 However, many of the newer phonics programs also use an alarming number of sight words.
-Of the 220 most commonly taught sight words (called Dolch sight words), 150 are completely phonetic and can be easily learned by sound.
+Of the 220 most commonly taught Dolch sight words, 150 are completely phonetic and can be easily learned by sound.
 For the other 70 words, 68 conform to simple patterns of exceptions and can be taught phonetically.
+The Fry 100 sight words or "instant words" are also commonly taught, and all but 12 of them are contained on the Dolch list.
+Of these 12 Fry sight words, 9 are completely phonetic and the other 3 have simple exceptions.
 Sight words should not be taught at all in a pure phonics program that teaches by sound.
 They should merely be taught phonetically along with other words.

 …when phonics instruction is introduced after students have already acquired some reading skill, it may be more difficult to step in and influence how they read, because it requires changing students' habits.
 For example, to improve their accuracy, students may need to suppress the habit of guessing words based on context and minimal letter cues, to slow down, and to examine spellings of words more fully when they read them.
 Findings suggest that using phonics instruction to remediate reading problems may be harder than using phonics at the earliest point to prevent reading difficulties.